linhtc/resume/docs/source/skill.rst

 I often use Bootstrap for render layout.
 Because It easy to understand and large community if I need a support.

-* Cuting HTML from PSD file.
+* Cutting HTML from PSD file.
 * Have a look at SEO techniques.
 * Have played with responsive, mobile web.